Squawk on the Street: Program format

-The show begins with the co-anchors and Jim Cramer on the floor of the NYSE, and "The Rundown" segment, starting with Bob Pisani on the floor at the NYSE.
-The other market pre-open segments include the "Word on the Street" segment, in which either the co-anchors talk to a trader on the floor of the NYSE, and "Instant Analysis," in which either Quintanilla or Faber (or both) talk to an analyst either via satellite or on set.
+The show begins with the co-anchors and Jim Cramer on the floor of the NYSE.
+The other market pre-open segments include the "Word on the Street" segment, in which either the co-anchors talk to a trader on the floor of the NYSE, and "Instant Analysis", in which either Quintanilla or Faber (or both) talk to an analyst either via satellite or on set.

-Around the midway point of the show's first hour was originally the "Opening Bell Countdown," which had a countdown clock on the lower right of the screen.
-However, since Cramer joined Squawk on the Street in July 2011, the "Opening Bell Countdown" segment has been replaced with "Cramer's Mad Dash."
+Around the midway point of the show's first hour was originally the "Opening Bell Countdown", which had a countdown clock on the lower right of the screen.
+However, since Cramer joined Squawk on the Street in July 2011, the "Opening Bell Countdown" segment has been replaced with "Cramer's Mad Dash".
 After the opening bells ring at the NYSE and NASDAQ MarketSite, Quintanilla, Cramer and Faber send viewers through the opening minutes of the trading day with the "Opening Buzz" segment (see below).
-The show originally ended with the anchors looking at the "Stocks to Watch."
+The show originally ended with the anchors looking at the "Stocks to Watch".